CogentRoleplayCommunity/FogentRoleplay/GeneralRules/NonCombatRules/Skills.md

 ### Perception

-Perception is the art of detecting things through the senses, such as sight sound or scent, it can even cover 'gut feelings' or intuition.
+Perception is the art of detecting things through the senses, such as sight sound or scent.
 It is used as the defence against stealth; it will be common for the Narrator to require players make environmental 'Perception Checks' to gauge how much the characters notice regarding current happenings or places.
 While intellect can be vital in perception, it is the speed at which one notices things that can turn the tide in one's favour.
 It is important to note many types of skills may commonly be used to assist with perception, especially vocational ones.

 ### Sleight of Hand